codefellows-seattle-javascript-401n3/lab-11-express-api/lab-kyle/README.md

   -example '{"name": "Pikachu": "color": "yellow"}'

-  This will create a new file with that schemas information
+  This will create a new file with that schema's information

 ### DELETE request